 All persons parking on the Skyline College campus are responsible for knowing and following the college’s parking regulations.
-Complete parking regulations are also available online at http://www.skylinecollege.edu/parking/index.php.
+Complete parking regulations are also available online at https://www.skylinecollege.edu/parking.

-A parking permit is required inside the vehicle in order to park in any lot on campus other than a visitor lot.
-All Staff parking areas on the Skyline College campus are restricted to San Mateo County Community College District employees (excluding student aids, assistants or student workers while enrolled in the current semester).
-Vendors and contractors at the college may also park in staff parking lots with proper authorization and permit
+Students may park in designated student parking lots only.
+Staff lots are marked with yellow parking lines and are reserved for Staff and Faculty only.
+All staff parking areas on the Skyline College campus are restricted to San Mateo County Community College District employees (excluding student aids, assistants or student workers while enrolled in the current semester).
+Vendors and contractors at the college must park in student parking lots.
+Please refer to the campus map for parking lot locations.

-Disabled Student Parking
+Disabled Person Parking

 Disabled person parking spaces are in various lots throughout our campuses.
 If you are displaying a valid state-issued disabled person’s placard or have state-issued DP license plates, you are eligible to park in any valid parking space on campus without any additional virtual parking permit requirements.
 You must display a valid state-issued DP (Disabled Person) Placard or state-issued DP license plate, otherwise your vehicle will be subject to a citation.
 Information on obtaining these items is available through the California DMV website.